Part 9: How To Answer Comprehension Questions

 Step 1: Read the questions

-Take a few moments and read the questions two or three times.
+Take a few minutes to read the questions two or three times.

 Step 2: Unpack the questions